dropalltables/illumination-ysws/docs/SUBMIT.md

   - "notifications"
   - "nodejs"
 ```
-6. Make your BOM, after figuring out what parts you need for your project, find THS parts on digikey, and get the part numbers and quanity you need for them:
+6. *Optional* Make your BOM, after figuring out what parts you need for your project, find THS parts on digikey, and get the part numbers and quanity you need for them:
 ```csv
 Digikey Part Number,Quantity
 732-5008-ND,2